 Stains will give a matt, satin or even shiny finish.
 The advantage of woodstain is that it preserves the wood grain, even for stained products.
 Unfortunately, the "feel" of the wood will have disappeared since a smooth film will have been deposited on the surface.

-Maintenance is fairly infrequent (every 3 to 6 years on average) but, depending on the thickness of the film, it may require tedious work.
+Maintenance is fairly infrequent (every 3 to 6 years on average) but, depending on the thickness of the film, it may require lot of work.
 Indeed, as stain is film-forming, sanding or chemical stripping will be unavoidable to renovate the cladding, shutters or a gate protected in this way.

-If you are not afraid to go through this stage, stains are a good solution to avoid having to maintain your wood too frequently.
+If you are prepared to go to this effort, stains are a good solution to avoid having to maintain your wood too frequently.

 Unlike stains, saturators are non-film-forming protective products, i.e. they do not create a film on the surface.
 They deeply impregnate and nourish the wood until it reaches saturation point.
 Whether coloured or colourless, saturators retain the wood look and feel perfectly.
 Their rapid drying and ease of application and maintenance make them highly sought-after products for outdoor wood maintenance.
 The saturators can be applied to all outdoor surfaces: decking, cladding, garden furniture, shutters, pergolas, ....